-We recommend using the BA 60 rechargeable battery (for the SKM 6000 handheld transmitter) and BA 61 rechargeable battery (for the SK 6000 bodypack transmitter) that are available as accessories to operate the transmitters.
+To operate the transmitters, we recommend using the rechargeable batteries BA 60 (for the SKM 6000 handheld transmitter), BA 61 (for the SK 6000 bodypack transmitter) or BA 62 (for the SK 6212 bodypack transmitter).
+The rechargeable batteries are available as accessories.
 These lithium-ion rechargeable batteries have been especially developed to achieve the optimum service life and operational reliability for the transmitters.